O’Reilly Automotive, Inc. (NASDAQ:ORLY) Expected to Announce Quarterly Sales of $3.05 Billion

-Brokerages expect that O’Reilly Automotive, Inc. (NASDAQ:ORLY) will announce $3.05 billion in sales for the current fiscal quarter, according to Zacks.
-Six analysts have made estimates for O’Reilly Automotive’s earnings.
-The lowest sales estimate is $2.96 billion and the highest is $3.15 billion.
-O’Reilly Automotive posted sales of $2.83 billion during the same quarter last year, which would indicate a positive year-over-year growth rate of 7.8%.
-The business is scheduled to report its next earnings results on Wednesday, February 9th.
+Wall Street brokerages expect O’Reilly Automotive, Inc. (NASDAQ:ORLY) to announce sales of $3.05 billion for the current fiscal quarter, Zacks Investment Research reports.
+Six analysts have provided estimates for O’Reilly Automotive’s earnings, with the highest sales estimate coming in at $3.15 billion and the lowest estimate coming in at $2.96 billion.
+O’Reilly Automotive reported sales of $2.83 billion during the same quarter last year, which would suggest a positive year-over-year growth rate of 7.8%.
+The firm is expected to report its next earnings report after the market closes on Wednesday, February 9th.

-On average, analysts expect that O’Reilly Automotive will report full year sales of $13.08 billion for the current fiscal year, with estimates ranging from $12.99 billion to $13.18 billion.
-For the next financial year, analysts forecast that the firm will report sales of $13.35 billion, with estimates ranging from $13.01 billion to $13.61 billion.
-Zacks’ sales calculations are an average based on a survey of sell-side research analysts that follow O’Reilly Automotive.
+According to Zacks, analysts expect that O’Reilly Automotive will report full-year sales of $13.08 billion for the current fiscal year, with estimates ranging from $12.99 billion to $13.18 billion.
+For the next fiscal year, analysts forecast that the firm will report sales of $13.35 billion, with estimates ranging from $13.01 billion to $13.61 billion.
+Zacks’ sales calculations are a mean average based on a survey of sell-side analysts that follow O’Reilly Automotive.

-O’Reilly Automotive (NASDAQ:ORLY) last released its earnings results on Tuesday, October 26th.
-The specialty retailer reported $8.07 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $6.99 by $1.08.
-The firm had revenue of $3.48 billion during the quarter, compared to analysts’ expectations of $3.30 billion.
-O’Reilly Automotive had a net margin of 15.85% and a return on equity of 3,880.90%.
-O’Reilly Automotive’s revenue for the quarter was up 8.5% on a year-over-year basis.
-During the same period in the previous year, the company earned $7.07 EPS.
+O’Reilly Automotive (NASDAQ:ORLY) last announced its quarterly earnings results on Tuesday, October 26th.
+The specialty retailer reported $8.07 EPS for the quarter, topping the Zacks’ consensus estimate of $6.99 by $1.08.
+The business had revenue of $3.48 billion for the quarter, compared to analysts’ expectations of $3.30 billion.
+O’Reilly Automotive had a return on equity of 3,880.90% and a net margin of 15.85%.
+The business’s quarterly revenue was up 8.5% on a year-over-year basis.
+During the same period in the previous year, the firm earned $7.07 EPS.

-In other O’Reilly Automotive news, COO Jeff M. Shaw sold 9,024 shares of the business’s stock in a transaction on Thursday, October 21st.
-The shares were sold at an average price of $654.96, for a total value of $5,910,359.04.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-Also, SVP Jeffrey Lynn Groves sold 400 shares of the business’s stock in a transaction on Friday, November 19th.
+In related news, SVP Jeffrey Lynn Groves sold 400 shares of the company’s stock in a transaction on Friday, November 19th.
 The stock was sold at an average price of $638.52, for a total transaction of $255,408.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, SVP Carl David Wilbanks sold 5,000 shares of the business’s stock in a transaction dated Wednesday, November 24th.
+The shares were sold at an average price of $645.95, for a total value of $3,229,750.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 29,458 shares of company stock worth $19,105,646 in the last 90 days.
+Insiders sold 29,458 shares of company stock valued at $19,105,646 in the last 90 days.
 Company insiders own 2.11% of the company’s stock.

-Several large investors have recently made changes to their positions in ORLY.
-Amundi bought a new stake in shares of O’Reilly Automotive during the 2nd quarter valued at about $557,951,000.
-Putnam Investments LLC grew its position in O’Reilly Automotive by 197.7% in the 2nd quarter.
-Putnam Investments LLC now owns 932,089 shares of the specialty retailer’s stock worth $527,758,000 after purchasing an additional 619,025 shares during the last quarter.
-JPMorgan Chase & Co. grew its position in O’Reilly Automotive by 13.9% in the 2nd quarter.
-JPMorgan Chase & Co. now owns 2,809,244 shares of the specialty retailer’s stock worth $1,590,622,000 after purchasing an additional 341,969 shares during the last quarter. abrdn plc grew its position in O’Reilly Automotive by 1,035.7% in the 2nd quarter. abrdn plc now owns 334,522 shares of the specialty retailer’s stock worth $189,415,000 after purchasing an additional 305,067 shares during the last quarter.
-Finally, FMR LLC grew its position in O’Reilly Automotive by 90.3% in the 2nd quarter.
-FMR LLC now owns 385,041 shares of the specialty retailer’s stock worth $218,014,000 after purchasing an additional 182,707 shares during the last quarter.
-79.16% of the stock is owned by institutional investors and hedge funds.
+Hedge funds have recently modified their holdings of the business.
+BlackRock Inc. raised its holdings in shares of O’Reilly Automotive by 0.9% in the third quarter.
+BlackRock Inc. now owns 4,901,412 shares of the specialty retailer’s stock worth $2,995,056,000 after buying an additional 45,413 shares during the period.
+JPMorgan Chase & Co. boosted its position in O’Reilly Automotive by 13.9% during the 2nd quarter.
+JPMorgan Chase & Co. now owns 2,809,244 shares of the specialty retailer’s stock valued at $1,590,622,000 after acquiring an additional 341,969 shares in the last quarter.
+Geode Capital Management LLC boosted its position in O’Reilly Automotive by 2.8% during the 3rd quarter.
+Geode Capital Management LLC now owns 1,435,559 shares of the specialty retailer’s stock valued at $875,575,000 after acquiring an additional 39,440 shares in the last quarter.
+Amundi bought a new stake in O’Reilly Automotive during the 2nd quarter valued at $557,951,000.
+Finally, Putnam Investments LLC boosted its position in O’Reilly Automotive by 197.7% during the 2nd quarter.
+Putnam Investments LLC now owns 932,089 shares of the specialty retailer’s stock valued at $527,758,000 after acquiring an additional 619,025 shares in the last quarter.
+Institutional investors and hedge funds own 79.16% of the company’s stock.

 O’Reilly Automotive Company Profile